cncf/wg-serverless/workflow/spec/spec.md

       "description": "Error data filter"
     },
     "transition": {
-      "description": "Transition definition when errors expressed in errorExpression are matched", "$ref": "#/definitions/transition"
+      "description": "Next transition of the workflow when an errors expressed in errorExpression are matched", "$ref": "#/definitions/transition"
     }
   },